paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 ### Big Design

-The barriers that live above and beyond the user interface.
+The friction that lives outside and around the interface.

 **Ask:** Who may face headwinds or is left out, and why?
 What structural decisions – workflows, platforms, portability – create friction before anyone even starts using the tool?